THEFB199/UniYear3-E-ProjectDocs/README.md

 - TriTrack         - Controler over WiFi using ROS
 - Dani             -
 - Rubbish Sorting  - RGB Bin Detection Completed
-- Crab Detection   - Draws box and identifies colour (Ok Reliability) - Mo path tracking implemented
+- Crab Detection   - Draws box and identifies colour (Ok Reliability) - No path tracking implemented
 - Mapping          - Global Mapping - Collection of non-working code (Overhead Camera)
                    - TriTrack Local Mapping - Map Generated using RGBD and Xbox Kinect
 - Pathing          - Not Implemented - Need a MAP - Will use ROS and possibly A* with a weighted decision tree